JK-asthetic/University_management/README.md

 - Utilize the PHP Mailer functionality to send login credentials to students' email addresses.
 - Students can log in using their provided credentials to access their profiles and other relevant information.

-## Contributing
-Contributions to the project are welcome!
-Feel free to fork the repository, make changes, and submit pull requests.

-## License
-This project is licensed under the [MIT License](LICENSE).